Table of Contents

 List of States and Capitals Of India

 India is divided into 28 states and 8 union territories.
-In 2019, a significant change occurred with the implementation of the Jammu and Kashmir Reorganization Act.
+In 2019, a significant change occurred with the implementation of the Jammu and Kashmir Reorganisation Act.
 This led to the creation of two new union territories, Jammu & Kashmir and Ladakh, on 31st October, making this date an important milestone in the country’s history.
 Keep reading this article for a complete list of the States and Capitals of India, along with details about the Union Territories.

 States of India and their Capitals